Westminster police chief on leave following 'workplace environment' concerns, city says - News Break

 Westminster police chief on leave following 'workplace environment' concerns, city says

-The Westminster police chief is on leave following concerns that were raised over the department's "workplace environment," according to a release from the city .
+WESTMINSTER, Colo. — The Westminster police chief is on leave following concerns that were raised over the department's "workplace environment," according to a release from the city.

 Chief Tim Carlson in on paid leave as of Monday, the release says.